Burp Suite, Website Hacking

 Exploiting vulnerabilities with Hackbar

-Hackbar has been designed in such a way to hit a number of crucial vulnerabilities as the dictionaries within it are segregated according to the type they belong too.
-However, we can use this hackbar or its dictionaries wherever we wish to, whether it’s at the Repeater tab while manipulating the requests or at the Proxy tab during their interception.
+Hackbar has been designed in such a way that it targets a number of crucial vulnerabilities.
+The dictionaries within it are segregated according to the type they belong to.
+However, we can use this Hackbar or its dictionaries wherever we wish, whether it’s in the Repeater tab while manipulating the requests or in the Proxy tab during interception.

 SQL Injection

-SQL Injection is one of the most crucial vulnerabilities exists over the web as almost every dynamic web-application carries a database within it.
-Thus with this, the attacker could bypass the authentication, access, modify or delete data within a database.
+SQL Injection is one of the most crucial vulnerabilities that exist on the web, as almost every dynamic web application carries a database.
+With this vulnerability, an attacker can bypass authentication, access, modify, or delete data within a database.
 You can learn more about it from here.

-However, the automated tools that are designed to exploit this vulnerability need some of the manual detection for the injection points.
-And up till now, we know this thing that the manual pentesting can be best done with our hackbar, so let’s try it out.
+However, the automated tools designed to exploit this vulnerability still require some manual detection for the injection points.
+And so far, we know that manual pentesting is best done with our Hackbar.
+Let’s try it out.

 Initiating with test.vulweb, let’s login inside it and check the artists within it.